 Steps to Licensure

-- Complete a waiver form and fingerprinting scanning information sheet prior to the fingerprinting session.
-These forms will be provided during seminar.
-Be intentional about providing all background information requested on the waiver form.
+- Complete the waiver form and fingerprinting scanning information sheet prior to the fingerprinting session, which will be provided to you during seminar.

 - Licensure folder number